What Democrats Did Wrong And What We Must Do Now

 Democrats have a future.
 But we must reject our mistakes of the past and begin again.
 Now is the time.

-This article originally appeared on Medium, November 11, 2016.
+This story first appeared on American Politics Made Super, November 11, 2016.